 - Receive notification of your employer or their insurance company’s denial or approval of your claim

 - File a claim with the Pennsylvania Department of Labor and Industry if you believe your claim was wrongfully denied

 The workers’ compensation system in Pennsylvania is designed so that you can focus on getting medical treatment while the insurance company or your employer examines your situation.

 Thankfully, you do not have to wait to get treatment until after the insurance company approves your claim.
 That is especially important for eye injuries because they can become significantly worse if left untreated.

-If your employer does not provide you with the information you need to file a claim, then you should involve a PA work comp lawyer to help you with this process.
+If your employer does not provide you with the information you need to file a claim, then you should bring your injury case to a PA workers’ comp attorney to help you with this process.